UnforeseenOcean/Underwatch-neue/documentations/instructions.md

 I'm unsure what TXAA x16 will do on a game which:
 - obviously isn't 3D
-- mind-numbingly pixelated
+- is mind-numbingly pixelated
-- isn't trying to simulate real-world at all (because if it did, the suicide rate would go through the roof)
+- clearly isn't trying to simulate real-world at all (because if it did, the suicide rate would go through the roof)

 So well, it's up to you.
+Go crazy with settings, I don't care.

+## Sound setting
+Here you can set how fast you want to lose your hearing.

+Move the slider to right to lose your hearing faster and do the opposite to lose your hearing slower.

+You know, you can enable and disable stuff here and there but it won't do a thing because it still sucks monkey fuck.

+Here are things you can change:
+- Main music volume
+- Sound effects
+- Explosions
+- Loudness
+- Sad music volume
+- Quaffs
+- Terminal 7
+- Air horns
+- Buzzers
+- Nuclear meltdown warning siren

+Buuuuuut it still doesn't change the fact that you're playing a shit game and the developer certainly didn't give a flying fuck about your or his safety.

+## Game over
+So, you've got your first ever game over screen.
+Congrats!
+But you get nothing, because your life is miserable and I want to kill myself right now.